-For certain NPN network deployment, that AMF and UDM are not deployed in the campus network and UE, RAN, LMF, GMLC, NEF, and LCS client/AF are deployed in the campus network, the following technical issues will be studied:
+For NPN network deployments, the following technical issues will be studied:

-How to realize low latency positioning procedure under particular (above) NPN deployment.
+How to realize low latency positioning procedure under NPN deployment.

-How to achieve reliable location result delivery and exposure, i.e. when UE location determined by LMF, and not exposed to the public network.
+How to achieve reliable location result delivery and exposure, e.g. when UE location determined by LMF, and not exposed to the public network.